nothjarnan/love2d-button/README.md

-# Nothy's Button API documentation
+# Nothy's Button API Upgraded documentation
 ***
 Nothy's Button API is an API aiming to make buttons far easier to make in Love2D, whereas *other* APIs have only added extra steps to making buttons.
 Nothy's Button API is made to be as simple and straightforward as possible.
+The Upgraded version adds to it.
 ***
 ### Importing the API into your project.
 You can import Nothy's Button API as you would with any other API in Lua.